Running a Style Guide

 Annotation Text Near Anchor Text New to this Patent

-One of the noticible things that is new in the claims in this continuation patent is the mention of Annotation text, within a certain distance from anchor text for a link, which could influence what a page that is being linked to may be about.
-I’ll include some of these new claims in the newest version of this patent that refer to annotaion text:
+One of the noticeable things that is new in the claims in this continuation patent is the mention of Annotation text, within a certain distance from anchor text for a link, which could influence what a page that is being linked to maybe about.
+I’ll include some of these new claims in the newest version of this patent that refer to annotation text:

 What is claimed is: